 Some brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
 This means that only one copy of our proxy statement and annual report may have been sent to multiple stockholders in a stockholder's household.
 Additionally, you may have notified us that multiple stockholders share an address and thus you requested to receive only one copy of our proxy statement and annual report.
-We will promptly deliver a separate copy of either document to any stockholder who contacts our investor relations department at (626) 357-9983 × 4245 or by mail addressed to Investor Relations, AeroVironment, Inc., 900 Innovators Way, Simi Valley, California 93065, requesting such copies.
-If a stockholder is receiving multiple copies of our proxy statement and annual report at the stockholder's household and would like to receive a single copy of the proxy statement and annual report for a stockholder's household in the future, stockholders should contact their broker, or other nominee record holder to request mailing of a single copy of the proxy statement and annual report.
-Stockholders receiving multiple copies of these documents directly from us, and who would like to receive single copies in the future, should contact our investor relations department to make such a request.
+We will promptly deliver a separate copy of either document to any stockholder who contacts our investor relations department at (626) 357-9983 ×4245 or by mail addressed to Investor Relations, AeroVironment, Inc. 900 Innovators Way, Simi Valley, California 93065, requesting such copies.
+If a stockholder is receiving multiple copies of our proxy statement and annual report at the stockholder's household and would like to receive a single copy of the proxy statement and annual report for a stockholder's household in the future, stockholders should contact their broker, or other nominee record holder to request mailing of a single copy of the proxy statement and annual report statement and annual reports in the future, should contact our investor relations department to make such a request.